bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Adding Autoload Paths
 ---------------------

-We refer to the list of application directories whose contents are to be autoloaded and (optionally) reloaded as _autoload paths_.
+We refer to the list of application directories whose contents are autoloaded and (optionally) reloaded as _autoload paths_.
 For example, `app/models`.

-Such directories represent the root namespace: `Object`.
+Directories inside an autoload path act as namespaces, so `app/models/billing/invoice.rb` defines `Billing::Invoice`.
+Files directly inside the authload path define top-level constants, so `app/models/user.rb` defines `User`, not `Models::User`.
+In Ruby, top-level constants belong to `Object`, so Zeitwerk describes autoload paths as representing the root namespace.

-INFO.
-Autoload paths are called _root directories_ in Zeitwerk documentation, but we'll stay with "autoload path" in this guide.
+INFO: Autoload paths are called _root directories_ in Zeitwerk documentation, but we'll stay with "autoload path" in this guide.

 By default, the autoload paths of an application consist of all the subdirectories of `app` that exist when the application boots ---except for `assets`, `javascript`, and `views`--- plus the autoload paths of engines it might depend on.